industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

     To ensure changes in `Path` variables are in effect, it is advisable to logout of the current Windows session, and then log back in.

-To check that Python has been installed correctly on you system, we can open powershell and run the command
+To check that Python has been installed correctly on your system, we can open powershell and run the command

 ```shell